flutter-cavalry/saf_util/README.md

       bool? writePermission,
       bool? persistablePermission});

+  /// Shows a file picker dialog and returns the selected file URI.
+  /// This calls [openFiles] with [multiple] set to false.
+  ///
+  /// [initialUri] is the initial URI to show in the dialog.
+  /// [mimeTypes] is a list of MIME types to filter the files.
+  Future<String?> openFile({
+    String? initialUri,
+    List<String>? mimeTypes,
+  });

+  /// Shows a file picker dialog and returns a list of selected file URIs.
+  ///
+  /// [initialUri] is the initial URI to show in the dialog.
+  /// [mimeTypes] is a list of MIME types to filter the files.
+  Future<List<String>?> openFiles({
+    String? initialUri,
+    List<String>? mimeTypes,
+    multiple = true,
+  });

   /// Lists the contents of the specified directory URI.
   /// Returns a list of [SafDocumentFile] objects.
   ///